giftos1/programming-guide/Programming-Patterns.md

     if score > 50:
         print("You passed")
-    if score >= 99:
+    if score >= 90:
-        print("You are a champion")
+        print("You win a car!")
-    if score == SECRET_LUCKY_NUMBER:
+    if score >= 80:
-        print("You are a lucky winner.")
+        print("You win a horse :)")  # here, you can win BOTH a car and a horse

 So, as you design your selections, recognise what each pattern is for and how it applies to your situation.
-E.g. If you use the "if, if, if" pattern for determining a grade (N, C, HD...) from a percentage, you should know that is inefficient because those grades are mutually exclusive - as soon as we know what grade it is, we don't need to ask any more.
+E.g. You would not use the "if, if, if" pattern for determining a grade (N, C, HD...) from a percentage, because you know that is inefficient since those grades are mutually exclusive - as soon as we know what grade it is, we don't need to ask any more.

 ## Loops